lagoikin33/lagoikin33/README.md

-- 👋 Hi, I’m @lagoikin33
+- 👋 Hi, I’m Uladzislau Lahoikin  @lagoikin33
 - 👀 I’m interested in computer sience & IT
-- 🌱 I’m currently learning Artificial Intelligence in Warsaw University of Technology
+- 🌱 I’m currently learning programming languages, computer systems and Artificial Intelligence in Warsaw University of Technology
 - 💞️ I’m looking to collaborate on some interesting projects
 - 📫 How to reach me lagoikin@gmail.com